michaelthe/puppyjs/README.md

-# puppyjs
+# Puppy.JS

 ![npm](https://img.shields.io/npm/l/puppyjs.svg?style=flat-square)
 ![npm](https://img.shields.io/npm/v/puppyjs.svg?style=flat-square)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/michaelthe/puppyjs/master.svg?style=flat-square)
 ![CircleCI branch](https://img.shields.io/circleci/project/github/michaelthe/puppyjs/master.svg?style=flat-square)

-## puppeteer + jest + awesome-code = puppyjs
+## Puppeteer + Jest + awesome-code = Puppy.JS

-Puppyjs is a framework agnostic e2e testing and mocking tool for front end developers.
+Puppy.JS is a framework agnostic E2E (end-to-end) testing and mocking tool for front end developers.
-Puppy depends on jest for tests and puppeteer for the testing environment, if you know jest and puppeteer then you 80% know puppy.
+Puppy depends on [Jest](http://jestjs.io/) for tests and [Puppeteer](https://github.com/GoogleChrome/puppeteer) for the testing environment so if you know these tools then you already know 80% of PuppyJS.

-Puppy also lets you mock http APIs and web socket events so you both; develop your application until the backend is ready; and, run your e2e test against the same mock API and socket events you used for development.
+Puppy also lets you mock HTTP APIs and web socket events so you can develop your application until the backend is ready as well as run your e2e tests against the same mock API and socket events you used for development.

 ## Install
 ```bash